Skip to main content

 2. Topic

-In the left menu, click MQTT Management - MQTT Server to view the existing MQTT servers in the system.
-Click the Add button to add your MQTT server.
+Click MQTT Management - MQTT Server in the left menu to view existing MQTT Servers in the system.
+Click the Add button to add your MQTT Server.

 MQTT_List

-• Host/Port: Enter according to MQTT server information, required
+• Host/Port: Input according to the MQTT Server information.
+Required;

-In the left menu, click MQTT Management - Topic to view the existing topics in the system.
+Click MQTT Management - Topic in the left menu to view existing Topics in the system.
 Click the Add button to add a new topic.

 topic

-• ETL Type: Required, select the data type (IoT/BMS/OpenAPI, etc.).
-For example, if it's an IoT device, choose IOT_DATA; for BMS devices, choose BMS_API; for openAPI, choose openAPI.
+• ETL Type: Required.
+Select the data type (IoT/BMS/OpenAPI, etc.).
+For example: For IoT devices, select IOT_DATA; for BMS devices, select BMS_API; for access via openAPI, select openAPI.

 • ETL_Type